AndreasG11/MAE224/Example-1-:-Read-and-Write-Pins.md

 Replace the strings in the above code with your Particle account authorization token and photon name.
 Lastly, we will make a new object and pass those arguments via the constructor.

-We can check that everything is working by trying a function calls
+We can check that everything is working by trying a function call
 ```matlab
 g.getConnectedDevices()'
 ```